jaim1n/Weather-Kitty/README.md

 Will come back to this after I finish CS50ai.

 - ### Web Application
+[Weather Kitty Lite](https://jaim1n.github.io/wk-lite) can handle a single input and return it in bubble text.
+This was made using [PyScript](https://pyscript.com/).

-[PyScript](https://pyscript.com/) is brand new to me, as is Python in general, and it doesn't seem to handle user inputs as simply as my Codespaces terminal does.
-This might take a bit longer than anticipated.
+PyScript is brand new to me, as is Python in general, and it doesn't seem to handle user inputs as simply as my Codespaces terminal does.
+This might take a while.

-[Weather Kitty Lite](https://jaim1n.github.io/wk-lite) is a very lite version that can handle a single input and return it in bubble text.